 Part 2 – North Island

 We caught the ferry from the South Island to Wellington via the beautiful Queen Charlotte Sound.
 After we’d drawn breath, and changed our van (third and reverse gears had given up on us by this stage) we headed east to Napier.
 Devastated in 1931 by a major earthquake, the town was rapidly rebuilt and now has what’s arguably the world’s most complete collection of Art Deco architecture.

 Heading north-west we skirted Lake Taupo, the largest lake in New Zealand towards Rotorua.
 You can tell you’re getting close to Rotorua by the clouds of steam billowing from the ground by the side of the road and the faint smell of sulphur that clings to the air.
 Peter had been raving about the Rotorua museum so it was disappointing to discover it was closed indefinitely having failed earthquake safety standard assessments.
 Instead, we visited the Te Puia Maori Village which provided a great insight into the Maori culture and brought us close up to the Pohutu geyser and boiling mud pools.
-Our Maori guide referred to us as “my family” which had a warm, friendly feel.
+Our Maori guide kept referring to us as “my family” highlighting the importance of the family in their culture.

 Of course, as we were in the North Island we had to visit Hobbiton, close to Rotorua and see the little Hobbit houses.
 Located on staggeringly beautiful farmland, the set was dismantled when filming for the Lord of the Rings trilogy ended and had to be rebuilt for The Hobbit.
 The owner of the farmland agreed to the use of his land on condition that a permanent site be constructed.
 Now the owner runs Hobbiton in partnership with Peter Jackson who directed The Lord of the Rings trilogy and The Hobbit.

 Interesting facts about New Zealand